• Skip to primary navigation

 Canmore Walks and Hikes Feature

-With its location nestled in the Bow Valley amidst the Canadian Rocky Mountains, there are no shortages of peaks to climb and areas to explore.
-From easy townsite strolls to moderate mountain treks, hikers of all skill levels will delight in these popular Canmore hikes and walks.
+With its location nestled in the Bow Valley amidst the Canadian Rocky Mountains, there are plenty of paths and peaks to climb.
+These 15 popular hikes in Canmore include easy townsite strolls, easy hikes and moderate mountain treks, and are all suitable for hikers of all skill levels.

 • Bring appropriate clothing and hiking equipment.
 Research your walk/hike ahead of time to make sure that you have any extra hiking gear (ie: walking poles) that you may need.
 Dressing in layers and having comfortable hiking boots or crampons in the winter is always a good idea.